 When To Visit Sri Lanka

-The best season to visit Sri Lanka is from October – April, when the climate is very pleasant with less humidity, rain and heat at the west coast.
+The best season to visit Sri Lanka is from October – April when the climate is very pleasant with less humidity, rain, and heat on the west coast.

 Our Journey through Sri Lanka

-Majority of Indians visit Colombo, Kandy, Bentota, Nuwara Eliya & Dambulla.
-They all have to offer different climatic conditions, terrain, nature and feel.
+The majority of Indians visit Colombo, Kandy, Bentota, Nuwara Eliya & Dambulla.
+They all have to offer different climatic conditions, terrain, nature, and feel.

 We visited Kandy – Nuwara-Eliya – Ella – Bentota – Colombo

 Details of each place in detail along with Itinerary and pictures as below:

 We took the Indigo flight from Ahmedabad to Colombo airport which is generally the cheapest.